agorakit/agorakit-docs/README.md

 You should now be able to view the docs at: `http://127.0.0.1:8000/` (paste it in your browser).

+To stop serving, use `Ctrl + C` or close the Terminal window.
+To restart, just use `mkdocs serve` again.

 ### Troubleshooting

 #### command not found: mkdocs